DodgeCharger.com Forum

 Ron - how would you calculate from a chassi dyno number to flywheel hp on a 4-speed car ? take 75% of the number you believe to be actual ? ie... (guess) 556 x 75% = 417rwhp ?
 That is how I arrived at the numbers...
 I remember it was 416.8hp and 442tq... at the wheels...

 That's probably pretty close....a 25% drop from the crank to the rear wheels is reasonable.
 The problem being is that Chassis dyno numbers can be all over the map.
 Some read high while others are very conservative.
-An engine dyno can also be inaccurate as well....depends on the calibration/operator and correction factors.
-Wink
+An engine dyno can also be inaccurate as well....depends on the calibration/operator and correction factors. ;)

 Regardless of what the readings are/were....that is a pretty stout combo and i'm sure your customer is happy.
-Again, very good job ! cheers
+Again, very good job ! :cheers:

 Ron

-68 Charger R/T street/strip bruiser, 70 Charger R/T 440-6 cruiser.
-Firecore 50 authorized dealer ; contact me with your needs
+68 Charger R/T "Black Pig" Street/Strip bruiser, 70 Charger R/T 440-6bbl Cruiser.
+Firecore ignition authorized dealer ; contact me with your needs

 Rolling_Thunder